Glossary: Sim Racing and Motorsports Terms

 Direct drive is a way of making wheelbases for simulator racing.
 Unlike belt-driven or gear-driven wheelbases, there are no external motors used to power the driveshaft, as it is the driveshaft itself that is motorized.
 Direct drive wheelbases consist of a servo motor that is directly attached to the wheel.
 This allows for more precise and detailed force feedback compared to other options on the market.
 It is often the more expensive solution regarding wheelbases for simulator racing.

-Downforce is the downwards lift force that is created by aerodynamic factors like wings and suspension parts on a moving car.
+Downforce is a racing term that you hear a lot in racing – and especially Formula 1.
+Downforce is the downward lift force that is created by aerodynamic factors like wings and suspension parts on a moving car.
 For example, racecars are designed in a way that pushes the car to the track.
 Therefore, downforce can give the car a better grip at higher speeds.

 Drag is the aerodynamic resistance a moving object experiences when moving forward.